imohag9/OpenGithubModelsApi.jl/docs/src/index.md

 This documentation is organized into several sections:

-- [Client Initialization](client.html) - How to set up the API client
+- Client Initialization - How to set up the API client
-- [Chat Completion](chat_completion.html) - Using the standard chat completion API
+- Chat Completion- Using the standard chat completion API
-- [Organization Features](organization.html) - Working with organization-specific models
+- Organization Features - Working with organization-specific models
-- [Model Catalog](models.html) - Listing and understanding available models
+- Model Catalog - Listing and understanding available models
-- [Data Models Reference](models_reference.html) - Detailed reference for all data structures
+- Data Models Reference - Detailed reference for all data structures
-- [Troubleshooting](troubleshooting.html) - Common issues and solutions
+- Troubleshooting - Common issues and solutions

 ## Why Use This Package?